husamettinarabaci/xphish/ISSUE_TEMPLATE.md

 **Please use this template when creating a new issue.
 If you do not follow this template format, your issue may be closed without comment.**

 Before filing a new issue, please use the search bar at the top of the browser to search for similar issues.
-Also, please make sure you have read our [documentation](https://getgophish.com/documentation/), which covers how to use Gophish.
+Also, please make sure you have read our [documentation](https://getxphish.com/documentation/), which covers how to use Xphish.

-What version of Gophish are you using?:
+What version of Xphish are you using?:

 Brief description of the issue: